 US tech workers were among the first to jump on the Clubhouse bandwagon.
 Kassie Ingalls is based in Colorado and switched to UX/UI design last year after working in advertising.
 In January, a LinkedIn post about an upcoming chat with two designers working for big tech companies on an app called Clubhouse caught her attention.

 Ingalls thought the talk could help advance her new tech career—and she was right.
 “I would never have had the chance to talk to them [the two designers] and it was so insightful.
 They had a very candid conversation about the tech recruitment process, specifically for big companies like Facebook and Google, which they had worked with,” she said.
-The chat ended with the moderators calling the 15 participants on “stage”, which means they were unmuted to introduce themselves and could connect with one another on LinkedIn afterwards.
+The chat ended with the moderators calling the 15 participants on “stage”, which means they were unmuted to introduce themselves and could connect with one another on LinkedIn afterward.

 “Clubhouse is all about being able to tap into these amazing conversations.
 I think it’s brilliant that you’re faceless, so you join in conversations without needing to turn your camera on and worrying about your lighting.”